-CDPH has updated its "Statement on Building Dampness, Mold, and Health," (2011) to state:
+CDPH in its "Statement on Building Dampness, Mold, and Health" (updated 2016) to states:

 - CDPH has concluded that the presence of water damage, dampness, visible mold, or mold odor in schools, workplaces, residences, and other indoor environments is unhealthy.

 - We recommend against measuring indoor microorganisms or using the presence of specific microorganisms to determine the level of health hazard or the need for urgent remediation.
 Rather, we strongly recommend addressing water damage, dampness, visible mold, and mold odor by

 a) identification and correction of the source of water that may allow microbial growth or contribute to other problems,